Penna Lane’s managing director, Peter Treloar, has a connection with the Clare wine region that began five generations ago.

 In 1865 Peter’s ancestor, Francis Treloar, acquired land in Watervale and planted the first vines in the area which became known as Springvale.

 Rather more recently, Peter was a founding partner of Heritage Wines, which was originally established just south of the township of Clare in 1984.
 Heritage Wines moved from Clare to the Barossa in 1986.

 The Penna Lane vines were planted from 1996 to 1998 by Ray Klavins and Stephen Stafford-Brookes.
-The estate plantings comprise Shiraz, Cabernet Sauvignon and Semillon varieties.
+The original estate plantings comprised Shiraz, Cabernet Sauvignon and Semillon varieties.
 In 2019 the Semillon was replaced by Fiano, a Southern European grape variety that is better adapted to hotter temperatures and less reliable rainfall.